minio/docs/source/administration/bucket-replication.rst

 .. versionchanged:: RELEASE.2022-08-11T04-37-28Z

    Failed or pending replications requeue automatically when performing a list or any ``GET`` or ``HEAD`` API method.
-   For example, using :mc:`mc stat`, :mc:`mc cat`,  or :mc-cmd:`mc ls` after a remote location comes back online requeues replication.
+   For example, using :mc:`mc stat`, :mc:`mc cat`,  or :mc:`mc ls` after a remote location comes back online requeues replication.

 MinIO sets the ``X-Amz-Replication-Status`` metadata field according to the replication state of the object: